Antily15503/Arybin/content/index.md

  >
  >In other news, [[Efreman]] was almost the city we imagined.
 Letik, my dragonet, and I crossed Lemer's Pass the other night.
 I am forever thankful I was able to find and raise Letik, a dragonet who I fear didn't think highly of me for the first few days.
 However, I think even he knows I am a fragile creature, despite being a member of the Senate.
 Maybe that is why he acts all protective of me whenever I meet with others in Efreman.
 Dragonets are really not as ferocious as we tend to think.
  >
- >Give Alan my best, and tell him I don't fault him.
+ >Give Eridan my best, and tell him I don't fault him.
 We still have time.
  >
  >May Silven light all our paths, and our way forward,
 > Loris